andreawork-hub/simple-js-app/README.md

 - JavaScript

 Key Features
-- Load data from an external source (API)
+- Load data from an external source (API).
-- View a list of items/Pokemons
+- View a list of items/Pokemons.
-- On user action (e.g., by clicking on a Pokemon), view details in modal (UI component)
+- On user action (e.g., by clicking on an item/Pokemon), view details in modal (UI component).
+- Search for an item/Pokemon.

 🚀 Live Demo
 ---